 Port Douglas offers easy access to the Daintree Rainforest and Great Barrier Reef.

-Four Mile Beach, with its rainforest-fringed sand lined with swaying palm trees, has played a starring role in so many tourism commercials that it’s immediately recognisable but there is plenty more to see and do in Port Douglas.
-Go hiking through the rainforest, cruise the Daintree River, see crocs up close or swim with jewel bright tropical fish on a snorkelling trip.
+Four Mile Beach, with its rainforest-fringed sand lined with swaying palm trees, has played a starring role in so many tourism commercials that it’s immediately recognisable but there is plenty more to see and do in Port Douglas including dining at world-class restaurants.
+Go hiking through the rainforest, cruise the Daintree River, see crocs up close, or swim with jewel-bright tropical fish on a snorkeling trip.
 Pack your swimmers and drive to Mossman Gorge in the Daintree National Park.
 This wilderness area is the oldest, continuously surviving rainforest on earth and has a beautiful swimming hole surrounded by towering trees and bright blue Monarch butterflies.
 Along with going swimming, you can join a Kuku Yalanji guide for a walk through this special place and learn more about the creation stories and cultural significance of Mossman Gorge.

 Our Port Douglas Tours

 Port Douglas Tour Reviews

 The closest airport to Port Douglas is Cairns which is an hour away by road.
 There is also a train service from Brisbane to Cairns multiple times per week.
 When you get off the train, you can catch a bus or drive to Port Douglas.
 Driving up the Queensland coast to Port Douglas is also possible if you enjoy spending time on the road and don't mind long drives.

 The areas in and around Port Douglas are well signed and easy to navigate if you are driving.
 Taxis and ride share options are also readily available.
 There is limited or no public transport if you want to get around and see popular tourists spots like Cape Tribulation.